 - The official score sheet will be used when grading record books.
 Score sheets (rubrics) will be posted on the COUNTY 4-H website.

 State Fair Nomination Cards and Premise ID’s

 Remember all 4-H and FFA exhibitors must have their premise ID# on their nomination cards to be accepted for State Fair.
 This is a State Fair Policy NOT a requirement to participate in the local 4-H program.
 This information should be completed on ALL cards at the time of weigh-in.
 You will need to apply for your premise ID number well in advance of weigh-in so they have time to assign you one.
-Please do so 3-4 weeks before you need it.
-Please call 303-869-9000 to get your ID.
+Apply online through Colorado Location Identification (LID) or call303-869-9000 for more information.
+Allow 3-4 weeks for processing.
+Click hereto find out more information.